Let’s kick things off with a channel manager definition:

 In summary, a channel manager is a life and time saver for accommodation providers.
 Hopefully, we’ve answered the question ‘what is channel management software?’ and you’re equipped with all the know-how to choose one and change your work life!

-If you’re looking for a channel manager for your hotel, B&B, self-catered accommodation or serviced apartments, have a look at what eviivo can offer.
+If you’re looking for a channel manager for your hotel, B&B or vacation rental, consider eviivo.